200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-PointandClick.md

 Each character has the following Skills: Push, Pull, Open, Close, Use, Look at, Give, Pick Up, Open, Close and Talk To.
 They also have at least 20 Inventory boxes.
 Players interact with the World using their Skills.
 GMs describe the environment, and then write down what objects, areas and beings that characters can interact with.
 To do anything, a player must announce the use of a Skill.
-It is up to the GM whether one Skill can be used with a game feature for an immediate result (“I Open the Cupboard) or whether it leads to interaction with another feature (“I want to Use the Pistol with the Giant Alien Monster.”)
-The GM decides and describes the (often hilarious) results as that character.
+It is up to the GM whether one Skill can be used with a game feature for an immediate result (â€œI Open the Cupboard) or whether it leads to interaction with another feature (â€œI want to Use the Pistol with the Giant Alien Monster.â€) The GM decides and describes the (often hilarious) results as that character.

 ```
 ## Author Comments (if any)